kavya0209/panorbit-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

 ## Development server
+1) Clone or download the zip file from the link

+2) open in js editors like VS code , open terminal , navigate to the root folder and run npm i , this will install all the dependencies

-Run `ng serve` for a dev server.
+3)Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding